Quick Summary

 Types of Functional Testing:

-We can look into detailed information for all these testing.
+We can look into detailed information for all these tests.

 1. Unit Testing